 With a look that strongly resembling our top pick, but specifically made for housing multiple rabbits, the PawHut Stacked Wooden Rabbit Hutch offers a luxury rabbit housing experience that’s equally well suited for sleeping, playing, and eating.
 In our opinion, the compact and comprehensive design, including easy access doors at each level, makes it worth every bit of its premium cost.

-Each level of the PawHut rabbit hutch can be used as an enclosure for an individual rabbit, making the cost of this cage more reasonable when you consider that two rabbits can live in it comfortably.
+Each level of the PawHut rabbit hutch can be used as an enclosure for an individual rabbit, making the cost of this cage more reasonable when you consider that two rabbits or multiple small animals can live in it comfortably.
 Or, if you’re so inclined, you can leave the dividing gate open and allow cross-over between the two levels via an access ramp.
 With two pull-out trays for catching litter and urine, there’s no wrong way to use this well-appointed hutch.

 As far as we’re concerned, this is the best stackable rabbit cage for anyone who’s willing to make a larger investment up front.
 For rabbit owners on a tighter budget, though, the prohibitively high cost will likely put it out of your reach.

 4. Homey Pet Heavy Duty Rabbit Cages

 For securely stacking cages for large rabbits, look no further than the Homey Pet Heavy Duty Pet Cage.
 Its hugely spacious interior, open top access, and heavy-duty all-metal design make it best suited to handling the needs of breeds that smaller cages cannot accommodate.